bmaupin/test-civ5-scenario/docs/log.md

    1. _Compression_> _DXT5_

+ⓘ If you get errors exporting the image:

+1. Right-click the layer group > _Merge Layer Group_, then try exporting again

 1. If it's an image that requires multiple sizes (according to the link in the first step), create the other images from the first, e.g.

 ```
 filename=NATO_